prasenjit-c/prasenjit-c.github.io/blogpages/hbm-nvidia-part2.md

 ![Single SM HBM BW](/images/HBM-BW-1SM-Chart.png "HBM BW Single SM")

 This behavior prompts two key questions: why is the bandwidth limited to such a relatively small value in both cases, and why does write bandwidth saturate so quickly?
-To answer these questions, we turn to NVIDIA NSight Compute.
-By profiling executions for specific configurations, I've derived the following summary:
+The limitations of a single SM primarily stem from constraints imposed by the L1 cache subsystem.
+NVIDIA’s Nsight Compute identifies that warps face scheduling delays due to **"Long Scoreboard Stalls"** primarily caused by the L1 cache being unable to process requests quickly enough.
+On average, warps experience approximately 60 cycles of wait time for read operations and 20 cycles for write operations due to these stalls.
+For write operations, data is produced within the warps and then sent to the L1 cache, eventually proceeding to the L2 cache.
+This results in very high L1 utilization, often approaching 100%, which directly contributes to the observed limitation in saturating write bandwidth.
+In the case of read operations, data must traverse the path from HBM to L2, and then be funneled through a single L1 cache, which again becomes the limiting factor.
+In summary, it appears NVIDIA's designers and architects may have provisioned the L1 cache to support a specific, limited amount of bandwidth, consistent with the single-SM performance depicted in our charts.

 Now that we have a solid understanding of the limitations a single SM faces in achieving maximum HBM bandwidth, let’s extrapolate this to determine how many SMs—or, more precisely, the required grid size—are needed to saturate the full bandwidth.